 module currently hard-codes the names of all of its resources (e.g., it hard-codes

-the name of the Lambda function, the IAM role, and so on), so if several developers are running that test concurrently
+the name of the Lambda function and the IAM role), so if several developers are running that test concurrently

-in CI, you’ll get errors due to name conflicts, as AWS requires Lambda function and IAM role names to be unique.
+in CI, you’ll get errors due to name conflicts.

 To fix this issue, the first step is to add a variables.tf file to the lambda-sample